monochromegane/goq-cinch_plugin/README.md

 # Goq::CinchPlugin

-TODO: Write a gem description
+This is a Cinch plugin for [goq](https://github.com/monochromegane/goq).

 ## Installation